mikolalysenko/box-intersect/README.md

 npm install box-intersect
 ```

-This module works in any reasonable CommonJS environment (includes browsersify, iojs and node.js).
+This module works in any reasonable CommonJS environment, such as browsersify, iojs or node.js.

 # API